Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 snippet:rabbitmq-config-useconnectionmanager

+### Versions 4 and above

-WARNING: In Versions 4 and above, the ability to provide a custom connection manager has been removed.
+In Versions 4 and above, the ability to provide a custom connection manager via the `IManageRabbitMqConnections` interface has been removed.

 ## Controlling behavior when the broker connection is lost